ianmackinnon/geotk/README.md

 ## Caveats:

--   Does not read page size from KiCad file; always exports an A4 SVG.
--   Grid will only be correcly placed for A4 KiCad files.
+-   KiCad page size and grid placement will only be preserved for A4 or custom sizes.

 ## `svg2kicad`